 Big 36" Latex Balloons - How much helium do they need?
 To fill a 36" Balloon fully you need 15 cubic feet of helium equivalent to one F50 canister.

 That is a lot of helium!
-Is there anyway I can reduce the amount needed?
-You can under fill these balloons to save on helium, to fill to 30" requires 8 cubic ft of helium.
-You can partially fill with air and then top up with helium which greatly reduces the amount of helium required to around 5 cubic ft, however this will also reduce the balloons float time and reduce the weight that the balloon can hold should you wish to tie a tassel etc from it.
-Another option is not to use helium at all but to hang your balloons down from the ceiling.
+Can I reduce the amount needed?
+You can under fill these balloons to save on helium, to fill to a size of 30" requires 8 cubic ft of helium.
+Another trick is to partially fill with air and then top up with helium which greatly reduces the amount of helium required to around 5 cubic ft, however this will also reduce the balloons float time and reduce the weight that the balloon can hold should you wish to tie a tassel etc from it.
 Please note confetti balloons should not be under inflated as this will result in them being cloudy and not clear.

 Clear and Confetti latex balloons - My balloons are not clear, Help?
-Clear latex balloons are cream not transparent before they are inflated.
+Clear latex balloons are creamy colour before they are inflated.
 When inflated to the correct size they will be a little misty before becoming transparent.

 Foil Balloons - do I fill with air or helium?
 Some foil balloons are air-fill only and this information is on each item description.
-All our foil balloons that can be filled with helium can also be filled with air, you may wish to fill with just air to use them as a prop or attach to balloon sticks or to stick onto the wall etc. To fill a balloon with air insert a straw into the valve and blow into it.
+Most foil balloons that can be filled with helium can also be filled with air but of course wont float To fill a balloon with air insert a straw into the valve and blow into it.

 Foil Balloons - Can I reuse my Foil Balloons?
 It is possible to re-use most foil balloons but we cannot guarantee that it will work every time as they are fairly delicate but it is worth a try.
 Expel the air from your balloon by inserting a long straw quite a distance into the self sealing valve, the air will then start to come out and you can flatten and fold your balloon.